dtrussel/dtrussel.github.io/_posts/2020-03-23-Build-your-own-linux-distro.md

 }

 ```
 This only prints something during building.
-Let us change this change this to do
+Let us changes this to do
 something more meaningful.
 Often you want to include some library / application
 to your OS.
 Since `CMake` is quite popular and I often use it for my projects, we
 will add a recipe that builds a cmake project.